 SLIC administers Scottish Government funding for public libraries (Public Library Improvement Fund), for school libraries (School Libraries Improvement Fund) and funding for the wider library and information sector (Innovation and Development Fund).
 It supports public libraries to participate in Book Week Scotland by providing Scottish Book Trust with event funding for every public library service and Further Education College Libraries.

-To find out more about SLIC, visit ScottishLibraries.org(this will open in a new window).
+To find out more about SLIC, visit ScottishLibraries.org.

 Scotland's Year of Stories 2022